luismdiaz01/dsc160-midterm-group-14/README.md

 - Catherine worked on the general movie EDA and the feature extraction/analysis for colorfulness and corner detection.
 Work can be seen in the [ETL Notebook](etl.ipynb).
 - David helped with feature selection and data cleaning.
 Also worked on the discussion prompts and helped format repository for submission.
 - Luis worked on the data gathering and scraping made in the etl.py file and in the etl notebook.
 Also helped with feature extraction and classification for movie decades inside the etl notebook
-- Prithviraj worked on the genre classifications and made the FeatureExtraction, FeatureSearch, and DownloadingAllImages notebooks.
+- Prithviraj worked on the genre classifications in the FeatureExtraction, FeatureSearch, ModelEvaluation and DownloadingAllImages notebooks.
 Also worked on writing his his analysis on the github

 ## Technical Notes and Dependencies